U.N. battles donor fatigue for funds for Pakistan

 The United Nations has warned that up to 3.5 million children could be in danger of contracting deadly diseases carried through contaminated water and insects in a crisis that has disrupted the lives of at least a tenth of Pakistan's 170 million people.

 "We cannot spend pledges.
 We cannot buy purification tablets, we cannot support Pakistan with pledges.
-I urge the international community to urgently change pledges into cheques."
+I urge the international community to urgently change pledges into checks."

 U.N.
-Food and Agriculture Organisation (FAO) spokesman Ali Khan said Pakistan could face food shortages if its farmers miss the sowing season which is due to start next month.
+Food and Agriculture Organization (FAO) spokesman Ali Khan said Pakistan could face food shortages if its farmers miss the sowing season which is due to start next month.

 "Floods do not come in 30 seconds ... but the humanitarian needs are greater than in Haiti."